Our Current Programmatic Priorities

-Early Childhood Development: Programs that address the health, academic and social needs of children preparing to enter kindergarten.
+Early Care & Education (Early Childhood): Programs that address the health, academic and social/emotional needs of children preparing to enter kindergarten.

 Literacy Programs: Programs that focus on bringing children to grade level in reading and literature.